zhz92/QA_Deliverable4_David/README.md

      4. Pinning test for each refactoring

- The pinning test code contains in the Test Packages of this repo.
+ The pinning test code contains in the Test Packages of this repo, and it is compatible for both original code and refactored code.

- When doing the pinning testing, I found that to do testing to private and void method is very difficult.
-The following links are the references for my pinning testing:
+ When doing the pinning testing, I found that to do testing to private and void method is very difficult, but difficulty does not mean impossible.
+After trying bunch of times by myself without success, I found the following links are useful and they are the references for my pinning testing:

  http://saturnboy.com/2010/11/testing-private-methods-in-java/